Nico-Shock/Switch-Jailbreaking-Toturial/README.md

 3. then select `eMMC BOOT0 & BOOT1` and `eMMC RAW GPP` to perform the restore.

 ## If you want to install Linux or Android:

-1. Download [Switchroot Ubuntu](https://download.switchroot.org/ubuntu-bionic/) or [Switchroot Android](https://download.switchroot.org/android-11/) (then select the latest `Switchroot Ubuntu.7z` or `Switchroot Android.7z`) and transfer the `switchroot` and `bootloader` folders to your SD card.
+1. Download [Switchroot Ubuntu](https://download.switchroot.org/ubuntu-bionic/) or [Switchroot Android](https://download.switchroot.org/android-11/) (then choose the latest `Switchroot Ubuntu.7z` or `Switchroot Android.7z`) and copy the `switchroot` and `bootloader` folders to your SD card.

-2. then go to Hekate after formatting your SD card (as in the previous step), and then select "Flash Linux" (you should still be in the formatting step, so you should not have closed the window, otherwise you just reformat everything) to install Linux (your SwitchOS will not be overwritten).
+2. In Hekate, after partitioning your SD card, go to "Tools" and select "Partition SD," then choose "Flash Linux" or "Flash Android" (this will flash the files onto the created Linux or Android partition).

-You can also select "SD UMS" to edit your SD card on the PC without removing it from your Switch.
+If you don't have the partitions yet, back up the data on your SD card and repartition your SD card (partitioning will delete all data except for the bootloader data, or up to 1 GB of data can be backed up).

 ## Always start in RCM mode